 - Does it sound reasonable to you if one of your beneficiaries receives more of your estate because that beneficiary has helped you over a period of years, as you have gotten older?
 Are the other beneficiaries that have not helped you as much (possibly for good reason such as they live far away from you) okay with receiving less?
 Have you discussed an uneven distribution with all of your beneficiaries?

 - For your own reasons, do you think you will disinherit or give very little to one or more beneficiaries?
 Is your reason that the beneficiary is well-off and does not need the money?

 - Are there several years difference in age between you and your younger spouse who is not the mother (or father) of your children?
 Are your children nearly the same age as your new spouse?

 - Finally, what does it feel like to you when you consider that your beneficiaries may quarrel over the property and money you will likely have when you are gone?

 If you hesitate to answer any of the questions above, or if more than one of the above applies to you, your beneficiaries may quarrel over your estate when you are gone.
 There are lawful techniques to prevent your beneficiaries from upsetting the peaceful settlement of your estate when you are gone.

-To find out more about how to keep peace between your beneficiaries when you are gone, please call us at 813-852-6500.
+To find out more about how to keep peace between your beneficiaries when you are gone, please contact us for a complimentary consultation or call us at 813-852-6500.
 You may be relieved to know there are lawful ways to keep the peace when you are not here to do so.